Get Started as an Account Engagement ISV

 This diagram provides an overview of the high-level architecture for sync:

-In the diagram, a Pardot prospect syncs bidirectionally to Salesforce lead and contact records.
+In the diagram, an Account Engagement prospect syncs bidirectionally to Salesforce lead and contact records.
 Leads and contacts sync bidirectionally to the Salesforce campaign object.
 Custom objects sync one way to lead, contact, and account records.
 Opportunities sync one way to contact records.

 Now, let's walk through the basic logic that determines how a prospect syncs to Salesforce.